 The recipient will eventually get bored if you have the same style every time.
 As they will probably receive hundreds of emails per day, your campaign has to stand out from the rest to avoid low engagement rates and open rates.
 If a potential customer eventually subscribes to the email list, and you don't bring anything new to their inbox, they will ignore you or sent the email straight to the spam box.

 It is imperative to check the working of every link, including the unsubscribing link.
 Clicking on the link, it should take the reader directly to the web page, image, or file.
 Subscribers find it very tedious to hunt for the desired content.

-Another important point which most of the marketers forget is to make the unsubscribe option easy - so every subscription process needs an ubsubscription process as well.
+Another important point which most of the marketers forget is to make the unsubscribe option easy - so every subscription process needs an unsubscription process as well.
 This strengthens the trust of the subscribers.
 More can be gained out of the unsubscribing process by including various options such as address change or changing the frequency of emails.

 Additionally, it’s now written in the law that a person must be able to unsubscribe from your list if they wish to.
 Thus, you should never think of making this action more difficult than it should be.

-When all these points are pondered upon, you will be positively surprised with how your subscription process will be better, as a result of which you will stop losing customers.
+When all these points are pondered upon, you will be positively surprised by how your subscription process will be better, as a result of which you will stop losing customers.